rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-Next you can access it in the resolver's function signature as third argument which gets destructured into the `me` property from the context object.
+Next, access it in the resolver's function signature as a third argument, which gets destructured into the `me` property from the context object.

 {{< highlight javascript "hl_lines=9 10 11" >}}
 const resolvers = {